jrucho/YTbeatmakercues/README.md

 - 🔄 **Cue Adjust Knob**
   Select any cue via pad, keyboard, or MIDI note and twist the mapped knob to slide its position left or right.
-Works with endless encoders and normal 0–127 knobs.
+Endless encoders scroll indefinitely and regular 0–127 knobs also work.

 - 👇 **Touch Sequencer**
   10 pads, 16-step sequencer, tap tempo, and BPM-based triggering.